MoonNet guide_en

 timerevent(eventloop* loop, int timeout_ms, bool periodic);

-Destructor that closes the timer and releases resources.int getfd() const;
+Destructor: Closes the timer and releases associated resources.int getfd() const;

 signalevent